Don't worry about it. You'll grow out of it. Just relax. Be more confident.

 My stammer really affected me at school.
 My English teacher didn’t know why I refused to speak during presentations and I sat at the back to avoid the spotlight.

 Let your friends and teachers know what you would like them to do when you stammer.
-Maybe give a short talk to your class – if you have a Speech & Language Therapist, they could help you with this, or come and do it with you (see our page on Finding a NHS therapist).
+Maybe give a short talk to your class — if you have a speech & language therapist, they could help you with this, or come and do it with you (see our Therapies & Courses section).

 Being open about stammering will help your classmates understand more about what it's like for you and what they can do to support you.